pearcej/complex/_sources/AgentBasedModels/WealthInequality.rst

 .. figure:: Figures/figure_10.4.png
     :align: center
-    :alt: "Figure 10.4: Distribution of sugar (wealth) after 100, 200, 300, and 400 steps (gray lines) and 500 steps (dark line).
+    :alt: "Figure 11.4: Distribution of sugar (wealth) after 100, 200, 300, and 400 steps (gray lines) and 500 steps (dark line).
 Linear scale (left) and log-x scale (right)."

-    Figure 10.4: Distribution of sugar (wealth) after 100, 200, 300, and 400 steps (gray lines) and 500 steps (dark line).
+    Figure 11.4: Distribution of sugar (wealth) after 100, 200, 300, and 400 steps (gray lines) and 500 steps (dark line).
 Linear scale (left) and log-x scale (right).

 Starting with 250 agents (which is close to carrying capacity) I run the model for 500 steps.
 After each 100 steps, I plot the cumulative distribution function (CDF) of sugar accumulated by the agents.
-We saw CDFs in :ref:`Section 5.8 <5.8>`. :ref:`Figure 10.4 <dis_of_sugar>` shows the results on a linear scale (left) and a log-x scale (right).
+We saw CDFs in :ref:`Section 6.8 <SFN_8>`. :ref:`Figure 11.4 <ABM_FIG_4>` shows the results on a linear scale (left) and a log-x scale (right).

 After about 200 steps (which is twice the longest lifespan) the distribution doesn’t change much.
 And it is skewed to the right.